 Does everyone have to register to be eligible to vote?

 Yes - but you can register to vote in-person up to and including Election Day.
-Please refer to the Rights for Michigan Voters for more information.
+Please refer to Registering to Vote - A Step-by-Step Guide for more information.

 How can I register?